-I was born and raised in the Portland, Oregon area.
+I was born and raised in the Portland, Oregon, area.
 In 2011, I earned a BA in English from the University of Oregon with a minor in creative writing.
 I began freelance writing before I graduated and was soon hired as a full-time writer for Student Experts, an online marketing firm.
 At one point, I wrote four thousand words a day for HVAC firms, law firms, restaurants, and dozens of other companies.
 I was promoted to editor within a year and managed the work of three writers.

-Eager to expand my horizons, I enrolled in the book publishing masters program at Portland State University in fall 2016.
-I viewed it as a responsible compromise between developing marketable skills and developing my creative side.
-Classes in book editing, copy editing, and developmental editing sharpened my editing skills while classes in book design and marketing expanded my skill set.
-Included in the book publishing program is an internship with Ooligan Press, a not-for-profit publishing house staffed by graduate students.
-In this role, I took on a variety of editing tasks, including proofreading for At the Waterline, developmental editing and copy editing for 50 Hikes in the Tillamook and Clatsop State Forests.
-As project manager for 50 Hikes, I oversaw all aspects of publication, including
+I earned a byline in 2014 when I became a staff writer and SEO specialist for The Manual, an online men's lifestyle magazine.
+There, I interviewed professionals and wrote articles based on common search terms.
+Eager to expand my horizons, I enrolled in the book publishing master's program at Portland State University in fall 2016.
+I viewed it as a responsible compromise between cultivating marketable skills and developing my creative side.
+Classes in book editing, copyediting, and developmental editing sharpened my editing skills, while classes in book design and marketing broadened my skill set.
+Included in the book publishing program was an internship with Ooligan Press, a not-for-profit publishing house staffed by graduate students.
+At Ooligan, I took on a variety of editing tasks, including proofreading for At the Waterline and developmental editing and copyediting for 50 Hikes in the Tillamook and Clatsop State Forests.
+As project manager for 50 Hikes, I oversaw all aspects of publication, including editing, design, and marketing.

 I enjoy all aspects of editing.
-The logician in me relishes adhering perfectly to a style guide, while the artist in me enjoys cultivating beauty on a line and global level.
+The logician in me relishes adhering to a style guide, while the artist in me enjoys nurturing beauty on a line and global level.
 My editorial philosophy is to never get in the author's way.
 Every author writes for a reason, and to interfere with their vision is to take their reason from them.
 My job as an editor is to identify the author's reason for writing and bring it to the fore without imposing my own interests.